Community-Lifeline-Status-System/clss-application/README.md

 ##### Deployment to Azure Static Web App

+If deploying to Azure Static Web app, configure the app as a Standard App in Azure prior to running the deployment.
+Once the pipeline runs, the application can be marked as the "Free" version in Azure.

 | Secret Name                                  | Description                                                                                        |
 | -------------------------------------------- | -------------------------------------------------------------------------------------------------- |
 | `AZURE_STATIC_WEB_APP_DEPLOYMENT_TOKEN` | The deployment token for your specific Azure Static Web App.
 You can get this from the Azure portal under Manage Deployment Token |